 “You take the red pill – you stay in Wonderland and I show you how deep the rabbit hole goes. “

-Whatever the meaning one attributes to the burial, the message of the video is not to sympathetic to the girl’s quest of self-knowledge and emancipation.
+Whatever the meaning one attributes to the burial, the message of the video is not to sympathetic to the girl’s quest for self-knowledge and emancipation.
 Seems like they’re saying “This is what you get for trying to know your real self”.

 After viewing the video a couple of times, I asked myself if the song was actually a denunciation of mind-control practices … maybe it was trying to inform and warn people on the subject.
 So I visited some Paramore-related sites and forums to see if the song had sparked discussions concerning its deeper meaning.
 I quickly came back to the reality of things: Young people listen to this music and they have absolutely NO IDEA what’s going on.
 About 97% of educated adults are totally unaware of the existence of mind control (let alone its symbolism), so to expect high schoolers know about this is totally absurd.
 Here are some actual comments from fans about this song: “I luv the Badabada part!“, “Hayley looks great in blonde!“or “I don’t like the burying part!“.

-So with that in mind I keep asking myself: Why do we use symbolism and triggers associated with mind control in videos aimed at the young people?
+So with that in mind, I keep asking myself: Why do we use symbolism and triggers associated with mind control in videos aimed at the young people?
 They are totally oblivious to the reality of Monarch programming, so why do we expose them to it?
 After realizing that the group has adopted some of the Illuminati symbolism discussed in previous articles, the answer became very clear: They are part of the System, with a capital “S”.
 This System hypnotically conditions people to accept mind control as part of their daily lives and the trend is becoming increasingly apparent.
 I can already hear the naysayers saying “nay” to everything and finding ways to rationalize everything that has been discussed here.
 Maybe they should ponder on those words:

 “Even as he dances to the tune of the elite managers of human behavior, the modern man scoffs with a great derision at the idea of the existence and operation of a technology of mass mind control emanating from media and government.
 Modern man is much too smart to believe anything as superstitious as that!